sophie-kwin/drkwin.github.io/index.md

 ## Welcome

-I'm Dr. Sophie Kwin, a naturopathic doctor (ND) trained in primary care and focused on helping you go beyond the absence of illness and toward your highest potential.
+I'm Dr. Sophia Kwin, Sophie is what I go by day-to-day, a naturopathic doctor (ND) trained in primary care and focused on helping you go beyond the absence of illness and toward your highest potential.
 My approach blends the rigor of science with a deep respect for the human experience.

 <a href="/about/" style="color: #7585b9; text-decoration: none; font-weight: 500; font-size: 0.95rem;">Learn more about my story →</a>